whitschrader/LinkCheckerWithAJAX/README.md

 ## Objectives

 * Make all of the tests pass (both rails and jasmine)
+* Get practice using jQuery.post

+## Instructions

-* The app should never refresh the page
+* The user should never have to refresh the page
-	* Make the index route the root.
+	* Make the root route the index action.
-	* The user should be able to submit a site to check on the index page
+	* The user should be able to submit a new site from the index.
+This should be handled using an ajax post.
+	* The input and button for submitting a new site should be added dynamically in javascript
 	* The result of create should be appended to the end of the table
-	*
-* The request to create a site
+* Make sure you seed your database.
+That should give you some sample data to work with.

 ## Hints